 If you take up a mortgage loan with us, you will need to have Mortgage Protection cover and Home Insurance cover.
 Your Broker can help you with these.

 As your application progresses, you will need to keep in mind costs that will arise from the €150 valuation fee (you will need to use a valuer from the Haven Residential Mortgage Valuers panel and there may be a need for further valuations as you complete the build.
 Second valuation fees are €65), legal fees, maybe a surveyor and Stamp Duty

 Haven can even support its customers by releasing funds at various stages of the build.

-Self-builders can draw down their cash in up to 6 stages, as your home is being built – allowing you to borrow only what you need across the period of the build.
+Self-builders can draw down their cash in up to six stages, as your home is being built – so that you can borrow only what you need across the period of the build.

 Lending criteria, terms and conditions apply.
 Over 18s only.
 Security may be required.